yzhang71/Rust-UnsafeToSafe/README.md

     alt="rust-analyzer logo">
 </p>

 rust-analyzer is a modular compiler frontend for the Rust language.
-It is a part of a larger rls-2.0 effort to create excellent IDE support for Rust.
+Our plugin is built upon that.
 ## Quick Start

 1. Install the VScode for Linux from link: https://code.visualstudio.com/docs/setup/linux